Protect Yourself From Scams and Pickpockets Overseas – Travel Guide

 Losing your passport would also cause a great deal of inconvenience on your trip.
 Some countries don’t allow you to leave the country if you lose your passport and identity card.
 If the item has your photo and confidential information on it, it is on a pickpocket’s list of targets.

 Firstly, there are a few steps you can take to protect yourself and your belongings when travelling.

 You may be wondering, what’s the point of a lock if thieves or pickpockets know how to break them.
 Although padlocks do not prevent theft fully, it may reduce the incentive for pickpockets or thieves.
 Breaking locks may take time and gather attention which may deter thieves who then look for other unsecured backpacks or luggages.

 Be aware of your important belongings

 This step applies even if you are not travelling overseas.
 Take note of your belongings every time you leave a place.
 Making this a habit could save you a lot of trouble in the long run.

 Tourists are already easy to spot if they don’t speak the local language or dress very differently.
 Gathering more attention to yourself just makes you more easily spotted by crooks and scammers.

 Carry important things in the front

-Use a sling bag, belt or vest to keep your items within your vision at all times.
-Leaving things in your backpack that hangs behind you is highly discouraged.
+Use a sling bag, belt or vest to keep your items within your line of vision at all times.
+Leaving things in a backpack that hangs behind you is highly discouraged.
 It is encouraged to bring as little as you can when you travel.
 Shed the unnecessary baggage.
 Bring only 1 credit card for emergencies, leave identity cards that are not needed at home and use e-tickets for everything if you can.
 A bulky backpack becomes an easy target.

 Act blur, live longer